 Electric bikes and regular bikes have many common features and almost the same number of e bikes pros and cons.
-So riding any bicycle is not a comparison between motors or the power of your legs, but a choice of healthier and more environmentally friendly type of transport.
+Riding any bicycle is not a comparison between motors or the power of your legs, but a choice of healthier and more environmentally friendly type of transport.

 Therefore, the main advantage of an electric bike over the regular one is, of course, the electric motor, which helps you pedal and makes it easier to ride.
-You can travel longer distances — from 30 to 100 km.
+You can travel longer distances — from 40 to 75 miles per charge.

 The main disadvantage is the high price and heavy weight.